datajoint/datajoint-tutorials/README.md

 4. If this is your first time using Codespaces with this repository, please click on the green `Create codespace on master` button.

 5. Wait for the environment to be created.
+This step takes ~5 minutes the very first time being launched, and typically around ~1 minute if you revisit this codespace again in the future.

-This step takes ~ 5 minutes.
-You will know the environment is ready when a Visual Studio Code window is rendered within your browser.
+6. You will know the environment is ready when a Visual Studio Code window is rendered within your browser.
 If you are new to Visual Studio Code, please take a minute to familiarize yourself with the layout.
 The directories you will need to navigate are on the left side of the screen by default.

-6. Navigate to the 00-Getting_started directory and open the `00-Getting started.ipynb` Jupyter Notebook.
+7. Navigate to the 00-Getting_started directory and open the `00-Getting started.ipynb` Jupyter Notebook.
 Execute the cells in this notebook to being your walk through the tutorials.

 We recommend finishing all notebooks in `Getting_started` before proceeding to `Calcium_imaging` and `Electrophysiology`.
 Once you are done, GitHub will automatically terminate the Codespace after 30 minutes of inactivity or you can manually terminate the Codespace.